Page Template

 All for a bloody promise.

-Niko blew out a frustrated breath, opening his eyes with a slow ease.
+Niko blew out a frustrated breath and opened his eyes with a slow ease.
 He re-adjusted to the dilapidated surroundings of dim, fluorescent, red lighting that hid some of the imperfections of the cramped lounge.
 Dusty shelves lined the outdated purple and red art deco décor complete with scuffed floors, mismatched furniture, and worn out bar stools and booths.
 The place was a real dump of the lowest caliber.

 Niko wasn’t sure what possessed Dove to work at this shit hole anyway.
 He glanced over at the stage and the sultry voice pulled him back in like a wind tunnel, making it hard to resist visually drinking in his fill of those lush curves, big chocolate eyes, golden brown skin and silky raven’s curls.